 What is sex therapy?

-Sex Therapy is a type of counseling that focuses on sexual functioning, intimacy, and the psychological, behavioral and emotional issues related to sex.
+Sex Therapy is a type of counseling/ talk therapy that focuses on sexual functioning, intimacy, and the psychological, behavioral and emotional issues related to sex.

 Who is qualified to provide sex therapy?

-Sex Therapy is conducted by a licensed mental health professional that has received considerable training in the field of sex and sexuality.
+Sex Therapy is conducted by a licensed mental health professional who has received considerable training in the field of sex and sexuality in addition to their master's level+ training in counseling.

 What does a sex therapy session look like?